pivotal/docs-tap/scst-policy/configuring.hbs.md

 You can use `match` to filter resources using group, version, kind, or labels in a selected namespace to enforce the defined policy.
-If the list of matching resources is empty, it defaults to all core resources.
+If the list of matching resources is empty, all core resources are used by default.

 For example, you can filter all `v1 cronjobs` with the label `app: tap` in a namespace that is labeled for policy enforcement: